-Telling someone they are capable does not make them feel capable verbal encouragement will help a student believe they are capable if they are offered less demanding tasks, segregated from higher achieving peers, or have their attempts to seek help met with sighs or shrugs.
+Telling someone they are capable does not make them feel capable

+Many teachers are aware of the powerful positive effects on effort and achievement of growth mindsets (Dweck, 2002) and self-efficacy, but no amount of verbal encouragement will help a student believe they are capable if they are offered less demanding tasks, segregated from higher achieving peers, or have their attempts to seek help met with sighs or shrugs.
 Simple things like the way a question is phrased make a difference.
 For example, asking, 'Where did I lose you?' instead of 'Where did you get lost?' communicates that the teacher is sharing responsibility for the difficulty rather than blaming it on something inherent in the student.
 Students know when their teachers really believe they are capable and respond accordingly (Archambault, Janosz & Chouinard, 2012).